Wura-Natasha Ogunji

 Lives and works in Lagos, Nigeria.

 Wura-Natasha Ogunji is a visual artist and performer.
-Her works include drawings, paintings, videos and public performances.
-She is deeply inspired by the daily interactions and frequencies that occur in the city of Lagos, Nigeria, where she currently lives.
-Ogunji's performances explore the presence of women in public space; these often include investigations of labor, leisure, freedom and frivolity.
+Her work includes drawing, painting, video, and public performance.
+She is deeply inspired by the daily interactions and rhythms of the city of Lagos, Nigeria, where she currently lives.
+Ogunji’s performances explore the presence of women in public space; they often involve investigations of labor, leisure, freedom, and frivolity.

 Collections